 Morocco is a great destination to visit during any month of the year.
-If you have plans to visit Morocco soon and have no idea what to pack for Morocco, you’re not alone.
-Before we went, I had no idea of what to wear in Morocco or of the appropriate clothing, the weather, and what I would buy in the country.
+If you have plans to visit soon and have no idea what to pack for Morocco, you’re not alone.
+We spent a couple of months traveling around the country and are here to share insight into packing and clothing strategies for the country.

 How Conservative is Morocco?

-When thinking about what to wear in Morocco, you’re probably wondering what is culturally appropriate.
+When thinking about what to wear in Morocco, you probably wonder what is culturally appropriate.
 Tourists have their dress code at the tourist sites.
 Places like the Marrakech and Fez see shorts, tight pants, high heels, and short dresses.
-However, as soon as you step out of these tourist sites and into the streets, you’ll see women in hijabs and abayas and men in traditional djellaba.
+However, as soon as you step out of these tourist sites and into the streets, you’ll see women in hijabs and abayas, and men in traditional djellaba.

-We recommend you dress to match the culture as you are a guest in their country.
+We recommend you dress to match the culture as a guest in their country.
 We view it as a sign of respect.
 It means no short shorts, short dresses, tight dresses, or cleavage showing.
-If you do decide to dress provocatively, you’ll feel more out of place than if you didn’t, especially in Morocco as a women, as I noticed the men tend to really stare even when I was wearing loose pants and a loose long sleeve shirt.
+If you do decide to dress provocatively, you’ll feel more out of place than if you didn’t, especially in Morocco.
+As a woman, I noticed men tend to stare even in loose pants and a loose, long-sleeved shirt.
+(Granted, it could be my blonde hair.)

 We suggest the middle ground for the dress.
 Women don’t need to wear a headscarf, but a low-cut shirt or tight leggings may not be the best idea.
-It’s straightforward to dress cute, comfortably, and modestly without disrespecting cultural norms or offending them.
-It’s best to keep your knees and shoulders covered as a sign of respect.
+Dressing cute, comfortably, and modestly is straightforward without disrespecting or offending cultural norms.
+Keeping your knees and shoulders covered is best as a sign of respect.

-The exception to this is at the beach or hotel pools.
-Here it’s perfectly acceptable to wear bathing suits, cover-ups, and shorts.
-It’s a tourist spot and does not enter locals’ everyday lives.
+The exception is at the beach or hotel pools.
+Here, it’s perfectly acceptable to wear bathing suits, cover-ups, and shorts.
+It’s a tourist spot, and it does not enter locals’ everyday lives.
+We have more tips on travel around Morocco in another article on our website.

 Sandals

-We spend 90% of our time in a pair of sandals traveling around Morocco.
-We only opt for our shoes in certain city neighborhoods with dirty streets and hikes in the Rif and Atlas Mountains
+I love to travel with Tevas, which get me through anything and are great for walking comfort.
+Check out the Sanuk Yoga Sling if you are after an affordable, cute sandal.
+We spend 90% of our time in a pair of sandals traveling around.
+We only opt for our shoes in specific city neighborhoods with dirty streets and hikes in the Rif and Atlas Mountains.

 Lightweight Long Sleeve Shirt